gchq/sleeper/docs/usage/ingest.md

 (one per leaf partition) and then the state store must be updated so that it is aware that the new data is in the table.

+To write data to Sleeper, you can either create a custom ingest process by interacting directly with the Sleeper code, or follow these steps:

+1. Write your data to Parquet files in S3, in the data bucket or the configured ingest source bucket
+2. Send a message to an ingest queue as a job pointing to those files
+3. Poll the ingest job tracker until the ingest is complete

+The ingest system will sort your data and write it to one or more Parquet files in the Sleeper table.
+You can choose which ingest system to use for this by which ingest queue you send your message to.

-There are two ways of ingesting data: standard ingest and bulk import.
-The former refers to a process that runs in a container that reads data and partitions and sorts it locally before writing it to files in S3.
+There are two types of system for ingesting data: standard ingest and bulk import.
+The former refers to a process in a container that reads data and partitions and sorts it locally before writing it to files in S3.
 Scalability is achieved by running many of these in parallel.
 Bulk import means using [Apache Spark](https://spark.apache.org/) to run a MapReduce-like job to partition and sort a batch of data so that it can be ingested into a Sleeper table.